The Cost of Caring: A Complete Guide to Vicarious Trauma for Helping Professionals

 Sue Monk Kidd

-Vicarious Trauma (or Secondary Traumatic Stress) is not simply burnout or exhaustion; it is a profound shift in worldview and a physiological injury to the nervous system caused by continuous exposure to the traumatic material of others.
+Also called Secondary Traumatic Stress, vicarious trauma is a profound shift in worldview AND a physiological injury to the nervous system caused by continuous exposure to the traumatic material of others.
+It’s not burnout — it’s closer to PTSD-adjacent, and it’s an occupational hazard of any helping profession.

-When you are a high-achieving woman in a helping profession, you do not Google “stress management techniques.”
+When you are a driven woman in a helping profession, you do not Google “stress management techniques.”
 You are far past stress.
 You are in the territory of survival.

 In my practice, the women who sit on my couch — the therapists, the social workers, the public defenders — are typing visceral, specific queries into their phones in the middle of the night: Why do I feel traumatized by my clients’ stories.
 How to stop absorbing other people’s pain.
 Signs of secondary traumatic stress.
 How to leave work at work when you’re a therapist.
 Intrusive thoughts about clients.
 Compassion fatigue vs vicarious trauma.